 Sliding porch door leads from back room to enclosed back garden, mostly paved and with garden furniture.
 The front garden is a great place to sit and enjoy the view and any sun shine!

 Bathroom with toilet, sink and bath at the top of the stairs.
-Bath has a basic shower controlled by the bath taps
+There is an electric shower over the bath.

 Twin bedroom (back of the house) with two adult single pine beds, wardrobe and chest of drawers, bedside lamps

-Double bedroom with fantastic sea view, normal size double bed, built-in wardrobe, chest of drawers, beside tables and lamps, small 16"TV
+Double bedroom with fantastic sea view, normal size double bed, built-in wardrobe, chest of drawers, bedside tables and lamps

 Single bedroom with fantastic sea view, adult single bed, chest of drawers, built-in wardrobe